MathiasSoender/do_land_proj2/README.md

  1. POST /metric : Create a metric in the database.
  2. GET /metric/{metric_id} : Gets a metric with specific metrid_id.

  Future work would be to keep this Database synced with Matter (scheduler).
+Future work would also include more error handling (repeated ISIN? bad ISIN?
+Why did an analysis fail?), PDF beautifying and deployment.